 Detoxifying Low Carb Soup

-I pulled this Lemony Chicken and Kale Detox Soup straight from my Fresh & Clean 17 Spring Cleanse meal plan so you could enjoy this detoxifying low carb soup all year round.
+I pulled this Lemony Chicken and Kale Detox Soup straight from my annual Fresh & Clean 17 Spring Cleanse meal plan so you could enjoy this detoxifying low carb soup all year round.

 My Fresh & Clean 17 Community Cleanse happens once a year (every Spring) and the meal plan not only features this lovely dish, but a ton of Spring-inspired detoxifying meals to help you shed winter weight.